SamiCh246/Food-Order-Predictor/README.md

 ## Introduction

-The primary objective of this assessment is to automate order prediction to enhance customer satisfaction and reduce the workload on staff.
+The primary objective of this project is to automate order prediction to enhance customer satisfaction and reduce the workload on staff.
 We aim to build a machine learning model to predict orders based on the provided dataset.

 ## Exploratory Data Analysis (EDA)